rbit-sr/Lua-Guide/_Lua guide.md

 Whenever you call a script that does not define any callbacks, it will be executed once (blocking the game's execution as stated earlier) and then be forgotten about (clearing all global variables).

 If your script registers a callback function however, its state will be kept alive after finishing its initial execution, remembering all the global variables.
-The game continues its execution and then, whenever the callback function's event occurs, it will go back to that script and run the callback (with the stored state).
+The game continues its execution and then, whenever the callback function's event is fired, it will go back to that script and run the callback (with the stored state).
 Note that callback function calls are blocking, too.

 You can stop a script using the `stop [name]` command and restart it using `restart [name]`, which will pass the same initial parameters to the script again.
-Furthermore, you can call `exit()` inside a script to stop it (do not use `stop`!).
+Furthermore, you can call `exit()` inside a script to stop it (do not use `stop` on itself!).
 Note that `exit()` will not immediately exit the script but only on the next update.
 You may imagine it being more of a "request stop" function.
 You can get a list of all currently running scripts via `listRunning`.

 ## Inputs